-The project Don't think of an elephant is among the winners of Tokyo Photo Competition and was awarded a Honorable Mention in PX3, Le Prix de la Photographie de Paris.
+The project Don't think of an elephant was among the winners of Tokyo Photo Competition and awarded a Honorable Mention in PX3, Le Prix de la Photographie de Paris.
 It was exhibited in Tokyo, New York and Ireland in 2019 and at IMP Festival in Padova, Italy, in 2023.

 DON'T THINK OF AN ELEPHANT